chartjs/Chart.js/docs/general/padding.md

 # Padding

-Padding values in Chart options can be supplied in couple of different formats.
+Padding values in Chart options can be supplied in a couple of different formats.

 ## Number